gbdev/gb-asm-tutorial/src/cheatsheet.md

 ### Turn on/off the background

 To turn the background layer on and off, alter the least significant bit of the `rLCDC` register.
-You can use the `LCDCF_BGON` and `LCDCF_BGOFF` constants for this.
+You can use the `LCDCF_BGON` constant for this.

 **To turn the background on:**